mattwith2tees/kratzert.github.io/_posts/2019/2019-12-12-spark-structured-streaming.markdown

     .getOrCreate()
 ```

 _SparkSession_ is the front door to Spark's functionality and underlying APIs.
 Provide Spark with your own _appName_ (this does not have to be the same name as your Kinesis stream).
-The configuration properties are important things to make note of.
+The configuration properties are important things to make note of because these are external resources that are necessary to connect your PySpark application to Kinesis.
+Here is the download link to the <a href="https://github.com/mattwith2tees/pyspark_kinesis/blob/master/spark-sql-kinesis_2.11-2.4.0.jar" download="spark-sql-kinesis">jar file</a>.